 Depending on the location, nature, and severity of your fracture(s), you could face arthritis later in life, which can force you to deal with bouts of soreness because your break did not heal correctly.
 Sometimes, soreness can also be a symptom of a hairline fracture or break that x-rays failed to reveal.

-The impact of a car collision can cause a variety of back injuries, including fractured vertebrae, herniated discs, and slipped discs.
+The impact of a car collision can cause a variety of back and spinal cord injuries, including fractured vertebrae, herniated discs, and slipped discs.
 Sometimes these injuries occur in concert with soft tissue injuries in the back.
 Depending on your exact injuries and their severity, you might feel soreness for weeks, months, or years.
 Severe back injuries typically require surgery to correct any problems.
 Yet, even with surgery, soreness and discomfort might not go away.

 Car accidents can also cause pinched nerves when a back injury or a spinal cord injury occurs.
 In each case, general soreness is normal around the site of the injury.
 These types of injuries typically need medical intervention to heal and alleviate any accompanying pain or soreness.

 When car accident victims walk away from an accident, some assume they do not need to seek out medical treatment.
 After all, they are only a little sore and maybe have a few bumps and bruises.
 Avoiding medical treatment after an accident is a mistake in many cases.
 Soreness might be something simple like a sprain or strain that heals on its own.

 But soreness can also signify a severe or potentially fatal injury.
 For example, soreness in the abdomen might indicate internal bleeding or internal organ damage.
 When internal injuries go untreated, they can cause more damage and in the most severe situations, they can kill their victims.